apache/incubator-graphar/README.md

 The logical vertex table will be partitioned into multiple continuous vertex chunks for enhancing the reading/writing efficiency.
-To maintain the ability of random access, the size of vertex chunks for the same label is fixed.
+To maintain the ability of random access, the size of vertex chunks for the same type is fixed.
 To support to access required properties avoiding reading all properties from the files, and to add properties for vertices without modifying the existing files, the columns of the logical table will be divided into several column groups.